Chiang Mai and the Wild Ride September 16th 2008 Friday, September 12th, 2008

 My name is Curtis Hanson and I'm an application developer/systems administrator for the local school districts.
 I'm also a C-17 mechanic for the USAF and a clerk at a convenience store.
 In addition, I'm a student at Oregon Institute of Technology in Portland where I'm completing my degree is CS.
 I travel as often as I can - provided the mortgage is paid.
 Have currently been to 29 countries and 32 states; and have lived in the US (currently), South Korea, and Germany.

 My name is Jennifer Joe.
-I was born on a clear Friday morning in the world famous city of San Fran... full info
+I was born on a clear Friday morning in San Francisco, California.
+I left... full info